wandb/docs/docs/guides/artifacts/ttl.md

 import TabItem from '@theme/TabItem';

 # Manage data retention with TTL
-Use a time-to-live (TTL) policy to automatically remove an artifact version from W&B.
+Schedule when artifact version are deleted from W&B with W&B Artifact time-to-live (TTL) policy.

 :::note
-W&B does not support setting TTL policies for artifacts that are linked to the W&B Model Registry.
+W&B deactivates the option to set a TTL policy for model artifacts linked to the Model Registry.
+This is to help ensure that models are not deleted by mistake.
 :::